 Due to the COVID-19 pandemic, from early 2020, manufacturing suffered greatly on both the supply and demand side.
 The Indian government imposed one of the longest lockdowns mandated by any country so far.
 The enormity of the lockdown has affected manufacturing activities and took a toll on the supply chains as well as the overall economy.

 Knowing the economic risks associated with such a nationwide lockdown, the Government of India has provided an impetus to local businesses and domestic manufacturing by introducing a stimulus package of 10% of India's GDP (INR 20 trillion).
 The stimulus package provides loans to potential businesses, protection against the pandemic, and technology upgradation via employment.
 The package focused on land reforms, labor reforms, MSMEs, and industry incentives.

 The government also distinctly identified key sectors, which are the pillars of the Indian economy, such as the electronics sector, and in April 2020, announced a package of INR 500 billion worth of incentives based on production and employment.
-Major players in this sector, both domestic and international, have already begun talks to leverage these incentives.
-Similarly, the government has provided incentives in the power supply, social infrastructure, and healthcare sectors worth several billion as a proactive response to the importance of industry in the midst of the COVID-19 pandemic.

 These announcements injected nearly 3.2% of the GDP in terms of liquidity into the Indian economy.